NottingHack/rules/do-not-be-on-fire.rst

 We encourage the **safe use of tools**.
 For tools requiring an induction the inductor will verify that you have undertaken an induction in line with the requirements for that specific tool.
 Use of a tool requiring an induction is expressly forbidden unless there is a record of your induction; where possible this will be maintained on HMS and via RFID access control.
 Usage of **any** tool self certifies that you are comfortable using the tool safely.

+Wearing **safety gear** at the Hackspace is your own responsibility.
+We will provide appropriate Personal Protective Equipment (PPE), and we ask if you notice any low supplies please email trustees@nottinghack.org.uk.

 We encourage members to challenge **unsafe storage** by other members.
 If you do not feel comfortable challenging a member, we welcome emails to the trustees@nottinghack.org.uk email address.

 It is a member's obligation to **allow proper cooldown of their tools**.
 Tools that get hot should remain attended until they are cool enough to be touched.
 There is a **specific provision around welding tools**, which must be monitored for a full hour after use.